Sunday, June 23, 2013

 #2 Because Contemporary American poets lack “ambition,” they do not “light up the world we hold in common,” i.e. they don’t reflect my own worldviews that make me feel like there is a singular “fundamental truth of human experience.”

 Unfortunately, what emerges in this article is a desire for singular type of poem.
 A poem that a) provides unique images that simultaneously relate to obvious cultural referents (“the TV show, the fashions, the Internet”), b) sublimates most poetic techniques to present direct arguments in the form of revelations c) that respond to “the events that began on September 11, 2001 and continue to this moment.”
 In sum, every poem should be a humanist poem of epiphany with blatant political/cultural references to post-9/11 living.
-Oh yes, this sounds like a great way to enliven all American poetry!
+Does this sound like a great way to enliven all American poetry to you?

 While many wouldn’t bother, I want us to seriously consider these criticisms (as far as we can in a blog post) as well as confront the assumptions that they bring to the literary table.
 Ultimately, though, I want us to re-think the very questions being posed so that we can move past them to more productive conversations.
 While I’m not addressing all of the problems (some are too inane/insane to confront) in Edmundson’s article, by breaking down and reframing these 2 cause/effect arguments we can reorient ourselves as more culturally active citizens that embrace the multiplicity of contemporary poetry.